MahmoudSayed0/mahmoud--diverge_test--user-management-dashboard/README.md

 My testing strategy follows a comprehensive pyramid approach that balances coverage, confidence, and development speed:

 At the foundation, I focus on unit tests for pure functions, utilities, and composables that contain complex business logic.
-For example, the export utilities, filter logic, and pagination calculations would have high unit test coverage to ensure they work correctly in isolation.
+For example, the export utilities, filter logic, and pagination calculations have high unit test coverage to ensure they work correctly in isolation.
 These tests run quickly and provide immediate feedback during development.
 For components, I prioritize testing complex interactive components like the UserFilters and UserTable, focusing on user interactions, state changes, and edge cases.
 I use component testing to verify that components render correctly with different props and respond appropriately to user actions.

 For critical user flows like creating a user, editing user details, or exporting data, I implement integration tests that verify multiple components working together.
 These tests ensure that the components integrate properly and that data flows correctly through the application.
-Finally, I implement a smaller number of end-to-end tests for the most critical paths in the application, such as the complete user management workflow.
-These tests run in a real browser environment and verify that the application works as expected from the user's perspective.
+Finally, I've implemented end-to-end tests using Cypress for the most critical paths in the application, such as the complete user management workflow, authentication, filtering, sorting, and internationalization.
+These E2E tests run in a real browser environment and verify that the application works as expected from the user's perspective, including proper login functionality, data display, filtering capabilities, and accessibility features.
 Throughout the testing process, I prioritize testing based on business impact, complexity, and likelihood of failure, ensuring that the most important aspects of the application are thoroughly tested.

 ### 6. How would you handle offline capabilities in this application?